How waste companies can use Google My Business to build a national search presence through a framework of local listings.

 Another great feature for engaging with local audiences is Questions & Answers.
 This feature allows members of the public to ask questions and you can provide the answers they (and others) need.
 Be careful, though, because other members of the public can answer questions on your behalf so make sure you get there first and answer FAQs on your own terms.

-If you’re having problems managing your Google My Business account and aren’t sure how to expand your search presence nationally, get in touch with our local SEO team for specialist advice for waste management companies by calling us on 02392 830281 or filling out the contact form.
+If you’re having problems managing your Google My Business account and aren’t sure how to expand your search presence nationally, you can find out more about our local SEO services or if you’d like to speak to one of our SEO specialists, contact us on 02392 830281 or submit your details here.

 Categories: PPC, SEO